qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

-# Rethinking EfficientNet and EfficientNetV2 - Make a Powerful Shallow Network
+# Rethinking EfficientNet and EfficientNetV2 - Making shallow networks more powerful
 Qimeng Tao(qt2139), Aditya Kulkarni(ak4725)

 ##  Description of the project